physcodestyle/official-website/src/content/news/2018-11-25-8-poleznyh-prilozhenii-dlya-studenta.en.md

 type: 'news'
 aim: 'all'
 title: '8 useful apps for students'
-'description: 'Learn to use your smartphone for the benefit of learning...'
+description: 'Learn to use your smartphone for the benefit of learning...'
-'images:
+images:
   - src: '/images/8-poleznyh-prilozhenii-dlya-student.jpg'
     alt: '8 useful applications for students'
     type: 'image'